nxrs3/nxrsecrypt/README.md

 - ⚠️ Error messages for unsupported characters, invalid encrypted input, etc.
 - 💬 CLI feedback with success, error, and info messages.

+## 🎯 Use Cases

+**Privately messaging others**\
+Create an encryption map for a person or group, securely share it with them, and communicate using encrypted text.

+**Encrypting documents on external storage**\
+If you store sensitive files (notes, passwords, etc.) on a USB drive or other external device, anyone who gets access could read them.
+Encrypt the text with nxrseCrypt so it cannot be viewed without the corresponding encryption map.

+### 🔐 Extra Security Tip

+Consider storing several decoy encryption mappings alongside your real ones, and avoid naming important mappings after their actual purpose.

+For example, keep 20+ mappings with generic or misleading names.
+If someone gains access to your system, it becomes much harder for them to identify which mapping is actually used for decrypting sensitive data.

 ## 📥 Installation